An SLP and Mom's Thoughts on the Social Quest App

 Anytime I download an app to target social skills or pragmatic language I always look at it two ways- 1.
 Is this an effective therapy tool?

-2. Can I use it with my own child with autism?.
-My son "graduated" social group and no longer receives speech therapy, but he still struggles with social skills on a daily basis.
+2. Can I use it with my own child?.
+My son no longer receives speech therapy, but he still struggles with social skills on a daily basis.
 I love it when I can use something from work at home!
 I will give you my opinion from my two unique perspectives!

 Social Quest is an iPad app by Smarty Ears that is available in the Apple App Store for $21.99.
 Affiliate link below: